 3. Potentially Lower Operating Costs

 The least expensive tire to own isn't the one with the lowest price.
 You want a tire with the best combination of price, long tread life, and low rolling resistance.
 There are multiple top-tier LRR tires to choose from in 15" sizes.
-I don't see any 14" tires that combine long tread life and low rolling resistance.
+There are no 14" tires that combine long tread life and low rolling resistance.

 4. No MPG Loss

 People assume that larger wheels and tires can't possibly match the efficiency of the Mirage's OEM setup.
-My experience is that as long as you match light-weight wheels with quality LRR tires, your fuel mileage will not be affected.
+My experience is that as long as you match light-weight wheels with proven LRR tires, your fuel mileage will not be affected.

 Where did you buy these wheels/tires and how much did they cost?

 Discount Tire is hard to beat when they have wheel/tire promotions going on.
 Here's my bill...

 Discount Tire Invoice